Manager tools and resources

 Improving your knowledge of mental health at work can boost your confidence and skills to stay mentally fit, recognise early signs of mental ill-health, be supportive and connect to support when you or someone you know needs it.

-- Learn what workplace factors can impact your workers' mental health and steps you can take to prevent them.
+- Learn what workplace factors can impact your mental health and steps you can take to prevent them.

 - Educate yourself about mental health.